SpaceX Starship fails minutes after launch – DW – 01/17/2025

 SpaceX lost the upper stage of its Starship rocket on Thursday, the company said.
 It was the rocket's seventh orbital test after experiencing engine anomalies as it ascended toward space.

-"At this point in time, we can confirm we did lose the ship," SpaceX's Kate Tice said during a webcast of the operation, adding: "We always knew that excitement is guaranteed today, success not guaranteed."
+"At this point in time, we can confirm we did lose the ship," SpaceX's Kate Tice said during a webcast of the operation.
+"We always knew that excitement is guaranteed today, success not guaranteed."

 Officials for Elon Musk's company said the spacecraft was destroyed.

+"It was great to see a booster come down, but we are obviously bummed out about ship," Huot added, saying it would take time to determine what happened.

+The Starship was supposed to soar across the Gulf of Mexico from Texas on a looping trajectory around the planet.

-The Starship was packed with 10 mock satellites and was supposed to practice releasing them.
+The spacecraft was packed with 10 mock satellites and was supposed to practice releasing them.